markstringer-dti/markstringer-dti.github.io/dti.md

 The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
 But the product owner wanting to have a version that she could take around the country and demonstrate provided a good extra reason to negotiate with the people who'd been supposed to be giving us server space.

 Once that was in place, the product owner went on the road with her laptop.
 The demo still wasn't much.
-The demo was still buggy.
-We still even had some spelling problems.
+The demo still had bugs.
+We still had some spelling problems.
 But the demo by the product owner to her own kind went over very well.
-She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could really make their lives a lot easier.
+She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could make their lives a lot easier.

-She came back with a list of problems she'd encountered using the demo, and a list of suggestions for features that had come from the clerks, but the main question that she came back with was really a demand "When will it be ready?"
+She came back with a list of problems she'd come across while using the demo, and a list of suggestions for features that had come from the clerks, but the main question that she came back with was a demand "When will it be ready?"

 From that point on, the nature of the project changed.
 It wasn't about delivering on a list of functions, it was about rolling out to the clerks all across the country the tiny bit of working software that the product owner had shown them and then adding to that the next obvious steps.

-The other interesting thing about getting some working software in front of the people who might really use it, was that it both asked and then started to answer the other two questions that I mentioned.
+The other interesting thing about getting some working software in front of the people who might use it, was that it both asked and then started to answer the other two questions that I mentioned.
 "Can we do this?" and "Who is going to jump out and stop us."

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 Bean counters who were working on the project for the client had been arguing for a while that the price of providing and supporting the servers was included in the contract and they should have to either commission them, pay for them or support them.
 This became a much harder argument to make once people in their own company were asking for the software.
 Suddenly they were in the way, rather than helping the company by being tough on costs, they were stopping people who worked for their organisation from getting at something that could make their lives easier.
-The servers appeared, and then money for staff to support them appeared and something resembling a professional roll-out of the software started to happen.
+The servers appeared, and then money for staff to support them appeared and a real roll-out of the software started to happen.

 To the second question "If we try to do this, is anybody going to jump out from behind a tree and stop me?"
 The answer was "yes."
 In fact two people jumped out.
 An accessibility guy and a security guy.
 The accessibility guy claimed the there was no way the software could be released until it met a extra set of requirements that would make it usable according to a yet another set of standards that try to make websites more accessible to people with disabilities.
 The client claimed that we should have know about these requirements right from the start and so we should pay for them.